NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 ### Significant and insignficant characters

-In a JSON document, zero or more whitespaces can be inserted between data items without alternating the data structure stored in the document.
+In a JSON document, zero or more permitted whitespaces can be inserted between data items without alternating the data structure stored in the document.
 Four whitespace characters are permitted:

 - space (` `): 0x20 in hex (ASCII code: 32)